This API deletes the specified user's account from Gigya's database. The Gigya user account to be deleted is specified by the UID parameter.

 - jsonp - if the format is jsonp then you are required to define a callback method (see parameter below).

 - xml (default) - Deprecated.
-We do not support XML format anymore, but it is the default due to backwards compatibility.
-Please set the format parameter to either json or jsonp.
+We do not support XML as a valid value any longer, however, it is the default response type due to backwards compatibility.
+You can only set the format parameter to either json or jsonp.